Can Alaska Air Group Inc. (ALK) Remain Competitive?

-Alaska Air Group Inc. (NYSE:ALK) went up by 0.57% from its latest closing price compared to the recent 1-year high of $74.25.
-The company’s stock price has collected 3.59% of gains in the last five trading sessions.
-Press Release reported 13 hours ago that Alaska Airlines appoints 34-year airline veteran to lead sales
+Alaska Air Group Inc. (NYSE:ALK) went down by -3.41% from its latest closing price compared to the recent 1-year high of $74.25.
+The company’s stock price has collected -7.41% of loss in the last five trading sessions.
+The Wall Street Journal reported 4 hours ago that Airlines’ Bet on Business-Travel Rebound Tested by Delta Variant

 Is It Worth Investing in Alaska Air Group Inc. (NYSE :ALK) Right Now?